Aqdusc/COVID-19-Analysis/Source Code/readme.md

-## Source code folder contains the codes for covid19 radiography web application.
+## Source code folder contains the codes for web application.

 ## About